Scorptech/milestoneone/README.md

 The Home page features a **image carousel** which gives an animated feel to the website for maximum impact on arriving at the website.
 The image of the men is removed for mobile and tablet devices to reduce unneccessary load times.

-Ther are two modal buttons which you can press to **request a qoute** from the builder.
+Ther are two modal buttons which you can press to **request a quote** from the builder.

 #### The Team